leenduati/alx-system_engineering-devops/README.md

-# THis repo will contain bash scripts
+# This repo will contain bash scripts